LUNAProject22/RPA/README.md

-# Sherlock
+# RCA: Region Conditioned Adaptation for Visual Abductive Reasoning

-This repo contains code, data, and models for the Sherlock corpus.
-If you find the [paper](https://arxiv.org/abs/2202.04800), corpus, and models interesting or helpful for your own work, please consider citing:
+This is official implementaion of paper "RCA: Region Conditioned Adaptation for Visual Abductive Reasoning".
+We achieve Top-1 rank on officiall Sherlock Abductive Reasoning Leaderboard [sherlock](https://leaderboard.allenai.org/sherlock/submissions/public) and DHPR retreival performance.
+If you find the [paper](https://arxiv.org/pdf/2303.10428), corpus, and models interesting or helpful for your own work, please consider citing:

 ```